Brad Jones Racing: Move To Holden

 In 2008 Brad Jones Racing decided it was time for a change after finishing the 2007 teams championship in last position, behind numerous single car operations.
 They made the decision to change their manufacturer from their long standing association Ford to the rival Holden.
 They bought two Holden VE Commodores previously campaigned by the Holden Racing Team.

 Cameron McConville returned to the team in 2008.
 In 2009 Jason Richards joined the team replacing Andrew Jones.

 In 2010, Jason Bright replaced the retiring McConville.
 Bright brought his Britek Motorsport REC which was used to enter a third car for Karl Reindler.
 The team's endurance drivers were Andrew Jones in No. 8, Matt Halliday in No. 14 and David Wall in No. 21.
 For the Phillip Island round, Bright debuted a brand new Chassis, also constructed by the BJR team.
 Fabrizio Giovanardi and Alain Menu were the international enduro drivers for October's Gold Coast 600, with Giovandari with Reindler in No. 21 and Menu with Bright in No. 14.
 After the Symmons Plains event in Tasmania, Jason Richards was diagnosed with stomach cancer and couldn't compete in the final two events of 2010.
 Enduro driver Andrew Jones replaced him for final two events of 2010.

 For the 2011 season, Jason Bargwanna joined the team.
 Jason Bright won the team's first V8 Supercar race, winning Race 8 in Perth, this was then backed up by another win at Winton.
 The Endurance drivers were Andrew Jones in No. 8, Shane Price in No. 14, and David Wall in No. 21.
 Fabrizio Giovanardi, Allan Simonsen and Stéphane Sarrazin were the international enduro drivers for October's Gold Coast 600, with Giovandari with Reindler in No. 21 and Simonsen with Bargwanna in No. 14 and Sarrazin with Bright in No. 8.
 The 2011 season ended on a sad note, with Jason Richards losing his battle with cancer.

 For 2012, Fabian Coulthard replaced Bargwanna in the No.14 Entry with David Wall joining the team to drive the No.21 Car, Replacing Karl Reindler.

 All three drivers remained with the team for 2013.
 Dale Wood joined the team in 2014 replacing David Wall.

 For 2016, Fabian Coulthard left the team.
 He was replaced by Tim Slade in the team No. 14 Freightliner Entry.
 Tim Blanchard also replaced Dale Wood in the No. 21 Customer Britek Motorsport entry for 2016.

-For the 2017 Season, Jason Bright will leave the team after 7 Years.
+For the 2017 Season, Jason Bright would leave the team after 7 Years.
 He will be replaced by Nick Percat in the Teams No. 8 Entry.
-BOC will also step down as naming rights sponsor of the No. 8 Entry after 12 Years with the team.
+BOC would also step down as naming rights sponsor of the No. 8 Entry after 12 Years with the team.